indamutsa/advanced-query/README.md

 It should return the list of images available on your system.
 At least alpine should be present.

-Inside docker-compose.yml, change each of the following line to your local path give it an absolute form the host (your machine) path where you have the data files
+Inside docker-compose.yml, change each of the following line to your local path give it an absolute form the host (your machine) path where you have the data files.
+Follow the example below:

 ```
- /home/arsene/Project/school-projects/mdeforge/advanced-query
+vi docker-compose.yml
+:%s#/home/arsene/Project/school-projects/mdeforge/advanced-query#your-path-to-the-cloned-folder#g
 ```

 ### Using docker-compose